ISDA Model Clause for DIS Rules (Frankfurt/Main Seat)

 2 Amend as necessary.

-3 Pursuant to section 3 of the DIS Rules the arbitral tribunal by default consists of three members.
+3 Pursuant to section 3 DIS Rules the arbitral tribunal by default consists of three members.
 The parties may, however, agree on a sole arbitrator.
-Section 14 of the DIS Rules provides that where the arbitral tribunal is to consist of a sole arbitrator and the parties do not reach agreement on a sole arbitrator within 30 days after receipt of the statement of claim by the respondent, each party may request nomination of a sole arbitrator by the DIS Appointing Committee.
+Section 14 DIS Rules provides that where the arbitral tribunal is to consist of a sole arbitrator and the parties do not reach agreement on a sole arbitrator within 30 days after receipt of the statement of claim by the respondent, each party may request nomination of a sole arbitrator by the DIS Appointing Committee.

-4 Where the arbitral tribunal consists of three arbitrators, sections 6 and 12 of the DIS Rules provide that the claimant shall appoint one arbitrator with the statement of claim whilst the respondent shall appoint one arbitrator within 30 days after receipt of the statement of claim.
+4 Where the arbitral tribunal consists of three arbitrators, sections 6 and 12 DIS Rules provide that the claimant shall appoint one arbitrator with the statement of claim whilst the respondent shall appoint one arbitrator within 30 days after receipt of the statement of claim.
 If the DIS Secretariat does not receive a nomination from the respondent within 30 days after receipt of the statement of claim by the respondent, the claimant may request nomination by the DIS Appointing Committee.
 The 30 day time-limit may be extended upon request.
 The two arbitrators nominate the chairman of the arbitral tribunal.
 If the DIS Secretariat does not receive a nomination of the chairman of the arbitral tribunal from the two arbitrators within 30 days after calling upon them to do so, each party may request nomination of the chairman by the DIS Appointing Committee.

 5 This is a deviation from section 12.2 DIS Rules which provides for a nomination of the chairman by the two party appointed arbitrators.